spryker/spryker-docs/docs/scos/dev/developer-getting-started-guide.md

  - Symfony Support

 ### Speed up indexation
-In the beginning of the project, you need to reset your project quite often.
+At the beginning of the project, you need to reset your project quite often.
 PhpStorm indexing is annoying and takes too much of the resources.
 To avoid this, you can disable cache indexing.

-To disable cache indexing, in the PhpStorm, right click on the folder and select **Mark Directory As**->**Excluded**.
+To disable cache indexing, in the PhpStorm, right-click the folder and select **Mark Directory As&nbsp;<span aria-label="and then">></span> Excluded**.

 It is safe to disable cache indexing in the following files:
  - `data/cache `